Wellness Islands

 Wellness

-Malta is one of the Mediterranean's most concentrated wellness destinations.
-Within 316 square kilometres, you will find hotel spas, independent day spas, yoga studios, Pilates reformer centres, CrossFit boxes, wellness retreats, mental health clinics, nutritionists, float therapy, and outdoor wellness experiences.
+Malta has 65+ verified wellness businesses across 10 categories within 316 square kilometres, one of the most concentrated wellness offerings in the Mediterranean.
+Categories include hotel spas, independent day spas, yoga studios, Pilates reformer centres, CrossFit boxes, wellness retreats, mental health clinics, nutritionists, float therapy, and outdoor wellness experiences.
 Prices range from around 10 EUR for a drop-in yoga class to 300+ EUR per night for a residential retreat in Gozo.

-Malta has over 50 wellness businesses spanning 10 categories, from five-star hotel spas to independent yoga studios, CrossFit boxes, and licensed mental health clinics.
-This guide covers every category, with prices, key operators, and links to our detailed reviews.
+Malta has over 65 verified wellness businesses spanning 10 categories, from five-star hotel spas to independent yoga studios, CrossFit boxes, and licensed mental health clinics.
+This guide is updated monthly and covers every category, with current prices, key operators, and links to our detailed reviews.

 Why Malta for Wellness